 It’s not quite the end of the month, but I decided to share my February installment of useful links a bit early this time.
 My mom has been visiting and I only see her a few times per year, so I’ve wanted to minimize my time on blogging and other activities so I can spend more time with her.
 I’m constantly compiling interesting and useful articles to share with you (as I’ve said, I read a lot).
 In fact, I could probably share useful links far more often and still not run out of excellent content for you to enjoy.
 But monthly is just often enough to offer information without information overload!

 Lake Tahoe, the area where my mom is visiting from.

 Included below are links to articles I think you’ll enjoy on the topics of shopping and shopping psychology, wardrobe management, style, and personal development.
 I’m also sharing a few early “Recovering Shopaholic” posts that you may have missed the first time around (or may choose to revisit now).

-The following is an email I received from reader Jessica (now blogging at “One Hundred Hangers“), who wrote to me to share her journey of overcoming a serious compulsive shopping problem.
+The following is an email I received from reader Jessica, who wrote to me to share her journey of overcoming a serious compulsive shopping problem.
 I was so inspired by her story (she gave me some great ideas to use in my own recovery) that I asked if I could share her letter as part of my “Stories of Recovery” series.
 She graciously agreed and I’m delighted to share her words of wisdom with you today!